 Callum C. J. Sutherland

-My forthcoming dissertation, “Sockeye at the boundary: Aboriginal knowledge, the Great Divide, and the Calgary School”, explores the precipitous, decades-long decline of Fraser River sockeye salmon in general, and the proceedings of the ensuing judicial inquiry in particular (i.e., the Cohen Commission).
-These proceedings, I will argue, both reflected and reified the primacy of abstract conceptions of sockeye, while simultaneously acknowledging and discrediting local conceptions of the same.
-I will demonstrate that, absent these local perspectives, our present understanding of the sockeye salmon crisis is incomplete at best.
-It is partially on this basis that I will contend, more broadly, that democratization should be treated as an essential component of, and not an impediment to, the development of equitable, judicious, and effective public science policy.
+My dissertation, “Sockeye at the boundary: Aboriginal knowledge, the Great Divide, and the Calgary School”, explores the precipitous, decades-long decline of Fraser River sockeye salmon in general, and the proceedings of the ensuing judicial inquiry in particular (i.e., the Cohen Commission).
+These proceedings, I argue, both reflected and reified the primacy of abstract conceptions of sockeye, while simultaneously acknowledging and discrediting local conceptions of the same.
+I demonstrate that, absent these local perspectives, our present understanding of the sockeye salmon crisis is incomplete at best.
+It is partially on this basis that I contend, more broadly, that democratization should be treated as an essential component of, and not an impediment to, the development of equitable, judicious, and effective public science policy.

 Funding: Enbridge Graduate Student Award (2013); Ontario Graduate Scholarship (2015)

 I am interested in evaluating the limits of boundary work and the ways environmental policies are structured around/within such boundaries.
 My research focuses on understanding how boundaries are constructed, who they are constructed for and why an evaluation of boundary work is central to environmental policy in Canada.
 With policies that are structured around boundaries — which actively restructure themselves according to temporal, spatial and perspective changes — I seek to evaluate limitations in current understandings of environmental boundaries, considering possible futures once structured on the ambiguous aspects of boundaries.